jsynowiec/vscode-insertdatestring/README.md

 ## Usage

-To insert current Date and/or time at the cursor position you can:
+To insert current date and/or time at the cursor position you can:

 * Press `⇧⌘I` (OS X) or `Ctrl+Shift+I` (Windows and Linux),

 or

-* Open [Command Palette](https://code.visualstudio.com/docs/editor/codebasics) by pressing `F1` and type `Insert Date String` then press Enter.
+* Open [Command Palette](https://code.visualstudio.com/docs/editor/codebasics) by pressing `F1` and type `Insert DateTime` then press Enter.

 ## Available settings